Bugatti Veyron: Production

 As of 6 August 2014, 405 cars had been produced and delivered to customers worldwide, with orders that have already been placed for another 30.
 Bugatti was reported to produce 300 coupés and 150 roadsters up to the end of 2015.
 Production amounted to 450 units in a span of over 10 years.
 The final production vehicle, a Grand Sport Vitesse titled "La Finale" (The Last One), was displayed at the Geneva Motor Show from 5–15 March 2015.

 Future development

 In 2008, Bugatti then-CEO Dr Franz-Josef Paefgen confirmed that the Veyron would be replaced by another high-end model by 2012.
 In 2011, the new CEO Wolfgang Dürheimer revealed that the company was planning to produce two models in the future — one a sports car-successor to the Veyron, the other a limousine known as the Bugatti 16C Galibier, which was later cancelled since Bugatti was later then working on a successor to the Veyron, which became the Bugatti Chiron.

 The successor to the Veyron was unveiled in concept form as the Bugatti Vision Gran Turismo at the September 2015 Frankfurt Motor Show.

 A toned-down version of the radically styled Vision Gran Turismo concept car, now called the Chiron, debuted at the March 2016 Geneva Motor Show.
-Production started in 2017 and will be limited to 500 units.
+Production started in 2017 and production was limited to 500 units, with the final Chiron being produced in May 2024.